naccdata/nacc-flywheel/docs/development/index.md

    ```

 which indicates the python directory contains the sources for the `project_app`, and has a build target named `bin` with the `run.py` script as the entrypoint.
+(There is no requirement that the sources name and the subdirectory name match.)

 And `project_management/src/docker/BUILD` contains